bds310/bds310.github.io/syllabus.md

 ### Grading

-- 70% Average of 7 problem sets (each normalized to count equally)
+- **45%** Average of 6 problem sets (each normalized to count equally)
-- 20% Two in-class quizzes (10/30 and 11/20)
+- **45%** Two in-class quizzes (10/22 and 11/20)
-- 10% Attendance and participation.
+- **10%** Attendance and participation.
 I expect that all students attend lectures and at least half of recitation sections.
-There will be online signins for lecture and recitation sections.
+There will be online sign-ins for lecture and recitation sections.

 IF your attendance at lecture is >75%, you will receive full 10% credit.
 Otherwise, your credit will correspond to overall attendance rate at lecture and recitation.